codegod100/notes/pages/coop cloud federation.md

+- An initiative
 - [[2023-03-03]]
-	- first meeting of coop cloud federation meeting
+	- first meeting of coop cloud federation
-	- we mostly
+	- objective of the meeting was mostly meet and greet. we broke out into rooms on jitsi -